tiptoppress/seo-link-extension/README.md

 * Add option to set custom URLs
 * Add option to unlink the post item
 * Add option to add the SEO friendly attribute rel= with 'nofollow' or 'canonical' to all links
+* Add option to disable endable thumb attributes (title and alt)

 ## Screenshot
 Add custom links for each post